 At a leading window and door manufacturer, for example, an SEO Specialist suggested changing product names and descriptors on the company’s website from “gliding window” to the more commonly used industry term “sliding window.”
-(Today, the term “sliding windows” boasts 3,600 monthly searches, whereas “gliding windows” has just 140.)
+(At the time of the original publish date of this article, the term “sliding windows” boasts 3,600 monthly searches, whereas “gliding windows” has just 140.)
 From a purely SEO perspective, adjusting the terminology makes sense.
 From a product management perspective, however, abandoning the “gliding windows” term would be detrimental.
 It was a part of the brand name and had been associated with the product since 1971.
 Additionally, the term gliding means to move smoothly and continuously along, without effort or resistance, while sliding means to move along in continuous contact with a smooth or slippery surface.
 The company believed that “gliding” implied a better window and a better product experience, so for the SEO specialist, it was back to the drawing board to brainstorm alternatives.

 The SEO game is full of stories like this one, examples in which compromises must be made.
 As a content strategist, I’m tasked with helping bridge the demands of each field to tie business needs with web deliverables that also meet audience needs.